kurtespinosa/kurtespinosa.github.io/_pages/about.md

     <img src="{{ site.baseurl }}/assets/img/profile.jpg">
 </figure>
 {:/}
+My research interest lies at the intersection of machine learning and natural language processing.
+I am largely motivated by the challenge of how machines can learn to read and understand textual data.

 What is a concept?
 How do we represent it?
 How can we teach the computers to learn concepts over time?
-These are some questions I have in my research.
+These are some specific questions I have in my research.
+This has many applications in knowledge discovery, question-answering systems, machine translation, sentiment analysis among many others and in as diverse application areas such as medicine, social media, disaster management, education, etc.

 Here is my [CV]().